mmenestret/jdegoes.github.io/_posts/2018-07-14-fpoop-vs-fp.md

 Although I have mentioned using `IO` data types, and you'll hear functional programmers talk about writing `IO` programs, it's more common these days to define type classes to abstract over fine-grained effects, and to make programs polymorphic in the effect type, so long as they provide the required capabilities.

-This pattern, sometimes called _final tagless_ or _mtl style_, is very powerful.
+This pattern, sometimes called _final tagless_ or _mtl-style_, is very powerful.
 It lets you easily plug-in new implementations of type classes without changing any code.

 While there are many uses for this functionality, a powerful use case is testing systems thoroughly without having to rely on error-prone, type-unsafe mocking frameworks built on byte code rewriting and custom class-loading.